Opera adds Free VPN to its Browser to Allow Anonymous Web Surfing.

 Opera explained that over half a billion users are either currently using or trying to use VPNs.
 The service is highly popular among young adults.
 For using this new service, all you need to do is download the Opera browser’s developer version and activate the VPN through the preferences menu.

 We believe that this is a very interesting step for the company as this will attract tech-savvy users to this browser in large proportions.
 Opera previously developed ad-blocking software and embedded it into its developer version, thereby offering a great service to its users.
 Now, it has garnered more accolades for providing free VPN to its users without any biases.

-It is also likely that the number of companies offering privacy enhancing features on their platforms may increase and become mainstream practice in the coming years.
-We can predict it because previously ad-blocking software were a novel idea and scarcely added to key platforms but now these have become so widespread that every other company is now offering it.
+It is also likely that the number of companies offering privacy-enhancing features on their platforms may increase and become mainstream practice in the coming years.
+We can predict it because previously ad-blocking software was a novel idea and scarcely added to key platforms but now these have become so widespread that every other company is now offering it.
 Let’s wait and watch when free VPNs will become a norm instead of a novelty.